Pickling (metal): Waste products

 Pickling sludge is the waste product from pickling, and includes acidic rinse waters, iron chlorides, and metallic salts and waste acid.
 Spent pickle liquor is considered a hazardous waste by the EPA.
 Pickle sludge from steel processes is usually neutralized with lime and disposed of in a landfill since the EPA no longer deems it a hazardous waste after neutralization.
 The lime neutralization process raises the pH of the spent acid.
 The waste material is subject to a waste determination to ensure no characteristic or listed waste is present.
 Since the 1960s, hydrochloric pickling sludge is often treated in a hydrochloric acid regeneration system, which recovers some of the hydrochloric acid and ferric oxide.
 The rest must still be neutralized and disposed of in land fills or managed as a hazardous waste based on the waste profile analysis.
 The by-products of nitric acid pickling are marketable to other industries, such as fertilizer processors.

 Alternatives

-Smooth clean surface (SCS) and eco pickled surface (EPS) are more recent alternatives.
-In the SCS process, surface oxidation is removed using an engineered abrasive and the process leaves the surface resistant to subsequent oxidation without the need for oil film or other protective coating.
-EPS is a more direct replacement for acid pickling.
-Acid pickling relies on chemical reactions while EPS uses mechanical means.
-The EPS process is considered "environmentally friendly" compared with acid pickling and it imparts to carbon steel a high degree of rust resistance, eliminating the need to apply the oil coating that serves as a barrier to oxidation for acid-pickled carbon steel.

-Alternative methods include also mechanical cleaning such as abrasive blasting, grinding, wire brushing, hydrocleaning and Laser cleaning.
+Alternative methods include also mechanical cleaning such as abrasive blasting, grinding, wire brushing, hydrocleaning and laser cleaning.
 These methods generally do not provide as clean a surface as pickling does.